19hours/sg-statutes/Acts/Stamp Duties Act.md

 (5) The franking of any of the above-mentioned instruments by any duly authorised person as provided for in this section if done in accordance with the terms of this section and of the licence shall have the same effect as cancelling an adhesive stamp on the date and to the value indicated by the franking.

-6Section 8 to be repealed when section 37 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+6Section 8 to be repealed when section 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 ### Composition of duty